 If you are a category buyer responsible for indirect procurement, you probably already know that commercial energy sourcing, being a commodity, is unlike most other indirect spends.
 The volatile nature of underlying wholesale utility costs makes continual monitoring a prudent practice to avoid cost shocks and take advantage of market opportunities.

 Good third-party advisors invest in people, tools, technology, and real-time market data to keep you informed and make sure you’re buying energy intelligently.
-These specialist tools and resources really streamline energy procurement but are rarely cost-effective for most companies to provide in-house, strengthening an outsourcing argument.
+These specialist tools and resources streamline energy procurement but are rarely cost-effective for most companies to provide in-house, strengthening an outsourcing argument.

 2. Evaluating Support – Broker or Consultant?

-Brokers continue to earn their fee on every unit of energy you consume for every year of any contract they place, so using them to secure a three-year supply contract could, if your volume is large, earn them hundreds of thousands of dollars for multiple years for a single procurement exercise.
-Be aware that because this fee mechanism only works in deregulated (direct access) markets, brokers will not compare open market/direct access supplier rates to local utility rates – which can at times be cheaper.
+Brokers continue to earn their fee on every unit of energy you consume for every year of any contract they place.
+So using them to secure a three-year supply contract could, if your volume is large, earn them hundreds of thousands of dollars for multiple years for a single procurement exercise.
+Be aware that because this fee mechanism only works in deregulated (direct access) markets, brokers will not compare open market/direct access supplier rates to local utility rates – which can, at times, be cheaper.